Cognitive Behavioral Therapy for Insomnia (CBT-I)

 Fortunately, George didn’t lose his job.
 The company is now doing fine, and he doesn’t worry about it anymore, but he’s still struggling with sleep.

 George’s story is typical when it comes to insomnia.
 It's common that some initial stressful life event sets it off, but the problems persist even when the stressor has resolved.
-It is notable that the event that causes insomnia in the first place varies, but when insomnia has been established, people begin to behave and think the same way.
+It is notable that the event that causes insomnia in the first place varies, but when insomnia has been established, people unknowingly continue to behave and think in certain patterns that interfere with sleep.

 When George's thoughts constantly revolve around sleep and the consequences of him not getting enough, his mind will interpret this as a threat.
 The brain's threat detection system doesn't make the distinction between thinking about a threat or actually experiencing one.
 It does what it’s supposed to do and tells the body to get prepared for the threat.

 When the brain signals the body to get ready, the body reacts immediately.
 It goes into a state of arousal where the main goal is to be prepared to handle anything.
 Arousal is, in many ways, a state that is the opposite of sleeping.
 Your heart beats a little faster, your breathing starts to increase in frequency.
 Pupils dilate, and you are more vigilant.
 Because the brain believes you are in danger, you go into a mild form of fight-or-flight mode where your senses are heightened, and muscles are ready to spring into action.